adamleerich/ratemaking-capstone/README.md

+---
+output:
+  pdf_document: default
+  html_document: default
+---
 Ratemaking Capstone Instructions
 ========================================

 You will get these data files

-  * clms_train.RData
-  * pol1_test.RData
-  * pol1_train.RData
+  * clms.RData
-  * pol3_test.RData
+  * pol_dates.RData
-  * pol3_train.RData
+  * pol_rating.RData
-  * tri_train.RData
+  * states.csv

 This data is all made up.
 It is for a fictitious claims-made Architects and Engineers program.
 You have data for policy years 2007 through 2016.
 The program is countrywide.
-You have some policy data, split into two sets, and claims data for the training set of policy data.
+You have some policy data, split into two sets, and claims data.

-The `pol1` files have policy number, inception date, and expiration date.
+The `pol_dates` files have policy number, inception date, and expiration date.
-The `pol3` files have some more policy attributes like revenue, employee count, etc.
+The `pol_rating` files have some more policy attributes like revenue, employee count, etc.
 The `clms` file has claim info, on a ground-up basis, for the training set.
+The `states` file gives you state groupings.
+In real life you wouldn't have this.
+But this is not real life.  :)

 The claims valuation date is Dec 31, 2016.
-The program has experienced claims inflation over the 10-year period.
-Also, please note that some of the claims are still open and may not be fully developed.

-There is a `tri` data set that shows the triangular development, by policy year and calendar year end for the training set.

 We do not have limits on the policies or how much was actually charged.